equalitie/Caislean/doc/security.md

 explanation [here](https://help.riseup.net/it/vpn), in the section "Limitations to using RiseupVPN").

-You should also understand that having implemented basic security settings in the server you run doesn't protect you from any possible risk.
+You should also understand that having implemented basic security settings in the server you run does not protect you from every possible risk.
 Depending on the **political context** where you and your community live and where your activities take place, as well as where your server is located, your server might be seized or intercepted by authorities and there might be legal proceedings against you, your organization and/or your users.